-The University of Western Australia’s Associate Professor Frances Hoyle, is our featured soil star.
+Murdoch University's Associate Professor Frances Hoyle, is our featured soil star.
 She is an active soil scientist with research in soil organic matter and biological processes.
 As Director of SoilsWest she is helping generate innovative research ideas and partnerships to address both old and new challenges to managing soils in Western Australia.

 Get it on iBooks

 Soil Quality 1: Constraints to Plant Production & Soil Quality 2: Integrated Soil Management now freely available to download.
 Published by SoilsWest, the ebooks harness a vast amount of information in an easy to navigate format.

 SoilsWest provides a hub for soil scientists and industry in Western Australia with a straightforward and unique philosophy.
 We believe there is an opportunity to identify and connect scientists and partnering organisations to a range of different skills and capability for the delivery of more integrated soil research in Western Australia; and to improve connectivity from the laboratory to the farm gate to deliver highly valued industry relevant research to agriculture.